eclipse-zenoh/zenoh-backend-rocksdb/README.md

 Prerequisites:
  - You have a zenoh router (`zenohd`) installed, and the `zenoh_backend_rocksdb` library file is available in `~/.zenoh/lib`.
- - Declare the `ZBACKEND_ROCKSDB_ROOT` environment variable to the directory where you want the RocksDB databases to be stored.
+ - Declare the `ZENOH_BACKEND_ROCKSDB_ROOT` environment variable to the directory where you want the RocksDB databases to be stored.
 If you don't declare it, the `~/.zenoh/zenoh_backend_rocksdb` directory will be used.

 You can setup storages either at zenoh router startup via a configuration file, either at runtime via the zenoh admin space, using for instance the REST API.